 Music is taught throughout the school following the Charanga scheme, from Reception to Year 6, and cross-curricular links across the curriculum such as art, dance and MFL.
 We provide opportunities for all pupils to create, play, perform and enjoy music, to develop the skills to appreciate a wide variety of musical forms, and to begin to make judgements about the quality of music.

-All pupils have the opportunity to learn and perform songs to the school community, including parents and carers: Christmas performances during the infant nativities and the junior carol concert; the school choir sing at the Waterloo Christmas light switch on and sing for the residents at Choices Day Care Centre, St. John’s Court and at the Age Concern Christmas meal.
+All pupils have the opportunity to learn and perform songs to the school community, including parents and carers: Christmas performances during the infant nativities and the junior carol concert; the school choir sing at the Waterloo Christmas lights event and sing for the residents at St. John’s Court.
 The choir performs annually at the Peace Proms concert alongside a live orchestra at Liverpool Marks and Spencer Arena.

 All pupils, when in Year 3, will have access to specialist tuition in partnership with Sefton music service to learn a brass instrument.